Share this article

 Dyslexia, autism and attention disorders make reading difficult.
 Overly dense text, convoluted vocabulary and an interface overloaded with animations become real cognitive obstacles.

-- The ghost text.
-A designer is looking for simplicity: light grey text on a white background.
-Aesthetically it's light, but for the visually impaired it's illegible.
-Insufficient contrast washes out the content.
+• The ghost text.
+A designer seeks minimalism: light grey text on a white background.
+Aesthetically, it’s light, but for someone with low vision, it’s unreadable.
+The insufficient contrast erases the content.

-- The merry-go-round.
-An automatic slideshow scrolls too fast.
-A person with cognitive difficulties has no time to read.
-A keyboard user can't figure out how to stop it.
-The content escapes them.
+• The merry-go-round.
+An automatic slideshow is going too fast.
+A person with cognitive difficulties doesn't have time to read it.
+A person using a keyboard can't find how to stop it.